clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

       Select |CL| to create a virtual host

 #.
-In the configuration selection interface, you can see virtual hosts of
+In the configuration selection interface, where you can configure the
-   different hardware configuration types, such as adjusting the number of CPU cores, memory size, and hard disk and copy backup strategies.
-Here we will choose the default configuration for the next demonstration.
+   number of CPU cores, memory size, and the storage backup method.
+   For demonstration purposes, we will choose the default configuration.
    Click the :guilabel:`下一步` (Next) button to go to the network settings interface.

    .. figure:: /_figures/qingcloud/QingCloud-3.png
       :scale: 50 %